 Our new building is much more satisfying to work in as it has underfloor heating (by means of energy efficient pump) and has copious amounts of natural light flooding the work spaces.
 Every Friday we get together for a shared lunch and share stories from the week.

 - All bamboo (our primary material) is secondary product, from renewable forests in China grown as a food source.
 We have visited these plantations and are satisfied with the quality of their systems.

 - All solid timber is sourced from sustainably farmed forests in New Zealand, South America and USA.
-All packaging is 100% recycled and fully recyclable cardboard.

 - All products are designed to generate a minimal amount of wastage and are nested as closely as possible when cut.